maxkondra/trenchrun/README.md

 # trenchrun
 Trench Run for CSC 180 Spring 2016

-Download and compile to play against the AI
+Download and compile to play against the AI (you can run the "run game.bat" which is located under the src folder).

 THE GAME